GA-CyberWorkforceAcademy/GTA-Labs/arp-spoof.md

 $ wget <address of webserver>
 ```

+- Observe the Wireshark display.

+- What type of traffic did you capture?
+Look back at the network diagram and think about the traffic and where you are positioned.

-Observe the Wireshark display.
-Do you see either the web query or the response?
+- Do you see either the web query or the response?
+Why not?

 Task 2: Spoof the ARP cache on the User and Gateway Computers
 =========

-Use the arpspoof tool on the attacker computer to perform your ARP spoofing.
+- Use the arpspoof tool on the attacker computer to perform your ARP spoofing.
+You will need to move to new terminal tabs in the attacker terminal window (not the one that you have used to start wireshark).

-- You must target both the user and gateway computers; this is easiest if you start the arpspoof program in two different "attacker" virtual terminals, with one command in each:
+- You must target both the user and gateway computers; this is easiest if you start the arpspoof program in two different "attacker" virtual terminals tabs, with one command in each:
 ```
-1st terminal:
+2nd terminal tab:
-$ sudo arpspoof -t <User IP> <gateway IP>
+$ sudo arpspoof -t <user IP> <gateway IP>

-2nd terminal:
+3rd terminal tab:
 $ sudo arpspoof -t <gateway IP> <user IP>
 ```
 After your ARP spoofing has commenced you should see your spoofed ARP traffic in wireshark.